 Q: I have PPE to donate to an organization, how do I deliver?

-A: You need to arrange to drop off your package with the organization or ask them if they are willing to pick up safely from you.
-You can also ask your community if there’s a volunteer driver that will help you.
+A: You need to arrange to drop off your package with the organization of your choosing or ask them if they are willing to pick up safely from you.

 Q: I’m a Sewist and I’ve been offered a financial donation for my services, is this ok?